anderkve/FYS3150/_sources/book/projects/project1.md

   - vectors/arrays (examples of *containers*)
   - writing output to screen and/or file

-  We will discuss these topics in the lectures, and our discussions there will largely be based on the "Introduction to C++" pages on the left (which are currently under development.)
+  We will discuss these topics in the lectures, and our discussions there will largely be based on the "Introduction to C++" pages on the left.

 ## Introduction